Hybrid Search

 - 1

-Neither search type is sufficient alone - Keyword search misses synonyms, semantic search misses exact matches.
-Use both.
+Neither search type is sufficient alone — BM25 misses synonyms, vector search misses exact terms.
+Real user queries exercise both failure modes.

 - 2